Lightsaver7/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 Frequency Counter Module
 ========================

-The frequency counter hierarchy is based on the main RTL module *frequency_counter*, which has two main inputs: (1) the S_AXIS_IN* interface, which contains the measured single channel ADC signal, and (2) Ncycles, which specifies the number of signal oscillations for time measurement.
+The frequency counter hierarchy is based on the main RTL module *frequency_counter*, which has two main inputs:

+1. The S_AXIS_IN* interface, which contains the measured single channel ADC signal, and
+2. Ncycles, which specifies the number of signal oscillations for time measurement.

 Since the exact number of *Ncycles* is not important, the user specifies a 5-bit logarithmic value *log2Ncycles* via the GPIO core. *Ncycles* is then calculated as:

 .. math::